 The first step is identifying the property.
 It seems simple enough, right?
 If you don’t know that a piece of property exists, then you cannot divide it as part of the divorce.

-In most cases, property is identified through a combination of a spouse’s knowledge of the marital property, discovery, and a sworn inventory & appraisement.
+In most cases, we identify property through a combination of our client’s knowledge of the marital property, discovery, and a sworn inventory & appraisement.